adiamaan92/OKCT/README.md

 # OKCT

-In game win predictability for OKC Thunder
+In game win predictability for OKC Thunder.
+ESPN is used as the data source to get in game data set and hollinger stats is used to get player and team statistics.

 Feature Explanations - https://github.com/adiamaan92/OKCT/blob/master/feature_dictionary.txt